8art3k/multinational-retail-data-centralisation467/README.md

 - How to interact with an S3 bucket, perform transformations, and then load the cleaned data to a relational database like PostgreSQL.
 - How to structure data cleaning pipelines using object-oriented principles.
 - How to maintain data integrity by adding primary and foreign keys, ensuring consistency across relational tables in a star-based schema.
+- How to write complex SQL queries to analyse data, perform aggregations, calculate percentages, and filter data based on specific conditions to derive business    insights.